oob360/Logitech-G203-LEDController-forWindows/README.md

 ## Todo

-1) Automatically plug and unplug the mouse to avoid physical step.
+1) Automate plug and unplug the mouse to avoid physical step.